Chest pain associated with costochondritis is usually preceded by exercise, minor trauma, or an upper respiratory infection.

 Call the doctor for any of the following symptoms:

-Go to a hospital's emergency department if you have difficulty breathing or any of the following symptoms occur.
+Go to a hospital's emergency room if you have difficulty breathing or any of the following symptoms occur.
 These symptoms are generally not associated with costochondritis:

 - High fever not responding to fever-reducers such as acetaminophen (Tylenol) or ibuprofen (Advil)

-- Persistent chest pain of any type associated with nausea, sweating, left arm pain, or any generalized chest pain that is not well localized: These symptoms can be signs of a heart attack.
-If you are not sure what is causing your condition, always go to the emergency department.
+- Persistent chest pain of any type associated with nausea, sweating, left arm pain, or any generalized chest pain that is not well localized.
+These may be signs of a heart attack.
+If you are not sure what is causing your condition, always go to the emergency room.